DataDog/integrations-extras/calico/README.md

 ### Configuration for host based setup

 1. Edit the `calico.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Calico performance data.
+The only required parameter is the `openmetrics_endpoint` URL.
 See the [sample calico.d/conf.yaml][3] for all available configuration options.

-2. If you are using minikube, use 'http://localhost:9091/metrics' as your Prometheus URL.
+2. If you are using minikube, use 'http://localhost:9091/metrics' as your `openmetrics_endpoint` URL.
-   If you are not using minikube, use `http://<FELIX-METRICS-SVC-EXTERNAL-IP>:<PORT>/metrics` as your Prometheus URL.
+   If you are not using minikube, use `http://<FELIX-METRICS-SVC-EXTERNAL-IP>:<PORT>/metrics` as your `openmetrics_endpoint` URL.

 3. [Restart the Agent][4].